By the time you have completed the Research Proposal IBA course you are expected to have shown proficiency in:

 The examiners in your graduation committee will assess the research proposal for your bachelor thesis using six criteria:

-Students not showing enough progress halfway the project (deadline specified in Canvas) fail the course and need to find a new bachelor thesis research project.
+Students not showing enough progress halfway through the project (deadline specified in Canvas) fail the course and will need to find a new bachelor thesis research project.

 - Problem analysis and theoretical background